RINIYAProject/Riniya/README.md

 - [X] Fixing TSC warnings

 #### Advices
-For the web apps you should use HAProxy to dispatch the network correctly.
+For web applications, you need to use HAProxy to distribute the network correctly.
-You should also use a separated server for the database, just for security reasons.
+For security reasons, you must also use a separate server for the databases.

 #### Disclaimers
-This project is under the GNU-GPLv3 license.
-You must follow the license and guidelines to use this project.
+This project is licensed under the GNU-GPLv3 license.
+You must respect the license and guidelines to use this project.
-No commercial usage is allowed, You must upload your source publically under the same license and author. if you are using this project.
+No commercial use is allowed, you must upload your sources publicly under the same license and author if you use this project.
-You cannot remove the Author header / Contributor name inside the code.
+You may not remove the author's header/contributor's name from the code.
-You cannot add you in the author list.
-You are only allowed to be in the contributor list if you did a pull request on the official repository.
+You may not add yourself to the list of authors.
+You are only allowed to appear in the list of contributors if you have made a pull request on the official repository.

 ### Visitors:
 <img src="https://visitor-badge.laobi.icu/badge?page_id=RINIYAProject&left_color=black&right_color=black&left_text=Visitors" alt="visitors"/>